Keltroz/FE17-CR1-MarkusSchaefer/readme.md

 Installation
 ------------

-Clone the repository to your desktop.
+Clone or download the repository to your desktop.
+(If downloaded, extract all the files.)
 Open index.html in your browser.